HumoLiber/MrVan/docs/app-flow.md

 🔍 5. **Admin Review**
    - Admin checks documents and signatures
-   - If approved, possible ATOM Mobility integration for Full Delegation
+   - If approved, possible Koster integration for Full Delegation

 ---